timwhitlock/wp-twitter-widget/readme.txt

 == Description ==

-Connect your Twitter account to this plugin and the widget will display your latest tweets on your site.
+Use anonymous Loklak API OR Connect your Twitter account to this plugin and the widget will display your latest tweets on your site.

 This plugin is compatible with the new **Twitter API 1.1** and provides full **OAuth** authentication via the Wordpress admin area.

-Built by <a href="//twitter.com/timwhitlock">@timwhitlock</a> / <a rel="author" href="https://plus.google.com/106703751121449519322">Tim Whitlock</a>

-The underlying Twitter API library is [available on Github](https://github.com/timwhitlock/wp-twitter-api)

-Also by this author: [Loco Translate](http://wordpress.org/plugins/loco-translate/)

 == Installation ==